-The Child and Family Developmental Center, Inc., d/b/a Tampa Charter School (the "School"), is a not-for-profit corporation that operates under a charter approved by the sponsoring district, the District School Board of Hillsborough County Florida (the "School Board").
-The School operates under the registered fictitious name of "Tampa Charter School."
-The governing body of the School is the Board of Directors of Tampa Charter School, which is composed of at least three members.
+The Child and Family Developmental Center, Inc., d/b/a Horizon Charter School of Tampa (the "School"), is a not-for-profit corporation that operates under a charter approved by the sponsoring district, the District School Board of Hillsborough County Florida (the "School Board").
+The School operates under the registered fictitious name of "Horizon Charter School of Tampa."
+The governing body of the School is the Board of Directors of Horizon Charter School of Tampa, which is composed of at least three members.
+The current fictitious name has been registered with the Florida Department of State Division of Corporations effective July 1, 2014.